-The Consolidated Appropriations Act of 2021 amended 42 USC 6865(c)(2) to read as follows: "(2) Dwelling units weatherized (including dwelling units partially weatherized) under this part, or under other Federal programs (in this paragraph referred to as 'previous weatherization'), may not receive further financial assistance for weatherization under this part until the date that is 15 years after the date such previous weatherization was completed.
-This paragraph does not preclude dwelling units that have received previous weatherization from receiving assistance and services (including the provision of information and education to assist with energy management and evaluation of the effectiveness of installed weatherization materials) other than weatherization under this part or under other Federal programs, or from receiving non-Federal assistance for weatherization."
+The Consolidated Appropriations Act of 2021 amended to read as follows: "(2) Dwelling units weatherized (including dwelling units partially weatherized) under this part, or under other Federal programs (in this paragraph referred to as 'previous weatherization'), may not receive further financial assistance for weatherization under this part until the date that is 15 years after the date such previous weatherization was completed.
+This paragraph does not preclude dwelling units that have received previous weatherization from receiving assistance and services (including the provision of information and education to assist with energy management and evaluation of the effectiveness of installed weatherization materials) other than weatherization under this part or under other federal programs, or from receiving non-federal assistance for weatherization."
 This provision gives Grantees the flexibility to revisit those homes weatherized 15 years prior that may not have received the full complement of Weatherization services, including the use of an advanced energy audit or addressing health and safety concerns.
-This section must include the specific process for tracking homes previously weatherized 15 years prior to ensure that these units are not re-weatherized with DOE funds.
-DOE issued WPN 12-7 to address Disaster Planning and Relief, which provides a framework for reweatherization of homes on or after October 1, 1994, or later due to natural disasters.
-Please refer to WPN 12-7 and follow appropriate procedures if the Grantee wishes to serve homes located in disaster areas.
+This section must include the specific process for tracking homes previously weatherized 15 years prior to ensure that these units are not reweatherized with DOE funds.

+Please see V.9 Energy Crisis and Disaster Response Plan section to follow appropriate procedures if the Grantee wishes to serve homes located in disaster areas.

-NOTE: The term "Reweatherization" applies only to those units which fall into the timeframe indicated above and described under 10 CFR §440.18(e)(2)(iii).
+NOTE: The term "reweatherization" applies only to those units which fall into the time frame indicated above and described under 10 CFR 440.18.